 After increasing the PHP memory limit, if the problem still occurs then you should check for the corrupt .htaccess file.
 To check the .htacccess the file of your website, you need to login to your website using FTP or file manager app using your cPanel access.

 Login to your cPanel account and then go to the .htaccess file directory.
-You will find the .htaccess file in the same directory wp-admin located.
+You will find the .htaccess file in the same directory wp-admin is located.

 No rename the .htaccess file.
 Give it a name like .htaccess_new.
 After renaming the file, go to your website, and then 500 internal servers will be solved.

 If the problem is solved then go to Settings > Permalinks from your website admin dashboard and then click on the Save button.
 You don’t need to change anything.
 Just click on the save button, it will generate a new .htaccess to prevent 404 errors.

 Deactivate all plugins

 When a plugin conflict occurs, you can not easily identify which plugins are responsible for that.
 So you need to deactivate all the plugins and then check if the problems still happened or not.
-If the problem is solved, then you need to activate the plugin one by one and check which plugin is responsible.
+If the problem is solved, then you need to activate the plugins one by one and check which plugin is responsible.

 To deactivate all the plugins you can use the bulk option.
 Go to Plugins-> Installed plugins and select all the plugins.
 Then, from the bulk option dropdown menu, choose to deactivate and click on the Apply button.

 Following the process, you will be able to solve the 500 internal server errors in your Elementor website.
 You can see our other articles to learn How to fix changes not visible in Elementor error.